Temecula, California: Sports

 Temecula is home to the Temecula Valley Inline Hockey Association (TVIHA), a local inline hockey organization that provides school and recreational programs.

 Temecula is also known as the home for the Freestyle Motocross group Metal Mulisha with members such as Brian Deegan, Jeremy "Twitch" Stenberg, and Ronnie Faisst living in or near Temecula.

 Since 2012, Temecula has also been home to the Wine Town Rollers (WTR) roller derby league.

-Currently, Temecula is home to a semi-pro soccer team, Temecula FC (a.k.a. the Quails).
+Temecula is home to a semi-pro soccer team, Temecula FC (also known as the Quails).
 The area used to have another semi-pro soccer team, the Murrieta Bandits, in the 2000s.

 Boxing and Mixed martial arts fight cards are held at Pechanga Resort & Casino.

-Parks and recreation

 Temecula has 41 parks, 22 mi of trails, and 14 major community facilities.
 In 2013, it was named a Bronze Level Bicycle Friendly Community and it was named a Playful City USA.
 Temecula's Pennypickle's Workshop was a winner of Nickelodeon's Parents' Picks Award for "Best Museum" and "Best Kids' Party Place".

 Temecula's sports parks include the Ronald Reagan Sports Park (formerly the Rancho California Sports Park) and the Patricia H. Birdsall Sports Park.

 Youth sports

-Temecula offers various sport options as youth's extra-curricular activities such as football (both flag and Pop Warner), cheerleading, roller hockey, wrestling, basketball, baseball, soccer, and lacrosse.
+Temecula offers various sport options as youth extracurricular activities, such as football (both flag and Pop Warner), cheerleading, roller hockey, wrestling, basketball, baseball, soccer, and lacrosse.
 In 2010, the Temecula Mountain Lions Rugby Club was started.
 The club offers men's, women's, and youth teams.
 In their first season, the Temecula Mountain Lions Rugby Club's men's team won the SCRFU Open Division Championship.